inspace/loadperf/README.md

 # Snitch

-Snitch is a small script library that uses [PhantomJS 1.2](http://www.phantomjs.org/) (or later) to headlessly analyze web pages.
+Snitch is a small script library that uses [PhantomJS 1.2](http://www.phantomjs.org/) (or later) to headlessly analyze the load time of web pages and their resources.
+Snitch is primarily focused on assisting in data collection by generating easily analyizable output.
 Snitch is forked from [confess.js](https://github.com/jamesgpearce/confess) and [loadreport](https://github.com/wesleyhales/loadreport).